Bayou Bend Collection and Gardens

 Open year-round, Bayou Bend welcomes thousands of visitors annually for tours and special programs.
 With the addition of the Lora Jean Kilroy Visitor and Education Center, which includes the Kitty King Powell Library and Study Center and The Shop at Bayou Bend, as well as state-of-the-art education and rental spaces, Bayou Bend has established its place in the continually growing cultural arts scene of Houston.

-PLEASE NOTE Repair work has required closure of the bridge that serves as the public entrance to Bayou Bend, but we remain open on our regular schedule.
+PLEASE NOTE The bridge that serves as the public entrance is temporarily closed for repairs, but Bayou Bend remains open as usual.
 Please do not use the Westcott Street entrance to the house.
-Instead, enter via Bayou Bend’s Lora Jean Kilroy Visitor and Education Center (6003 Memorial Drive) for tickets and instructions.
+Instead, enter at Bayou Bend’s Lora Jean Kilroy Visitor and Education Center (6003 Memorial Drive) for tickets and instructions.
 Guests visiting via taxi, bus, bicycle, or walking should call in advance (713.639.7750, 10 a.m. to 4 p.m.
 Monday–Saturday; 1 p.m. to 4 p.m.
 Sunday) for information.
 Thank you!

 Tuesday–Saturday, 10 a.m.–5 p.m.